 I’ve Had My Baby - Now What?: Breastfeeding During the First Week

 Today we would like to talk about that first week after your baby has arrived.
-Breastfeeding can often seem overwhelming and unfamiliar.
-New moms often receive a *huge* amount of differing advice from many well-intentioned people, which can be incredibly confusing and discouraging.
-Below is a quick guideline to what “normal” breastfeeding looks like, as well as some examples of when things aren’t going as they should and when you might want to seek help.
+Chest/breastfeeding can often seem overwhelming and unfamiliar.
+New parents often receive a *huge* amount of differing advice from many well-intentioned people, which can be incredibly confusing and discouraging.
+Below is a quick guideline to what “normal” chest/breastfeeding looks like, as well as some examples of when things aren’t going as they should and when you might want to seek help.

 How often should my new baby be eating and how long should each feeding take?

-A baby needs to breastfeed 8 or more times in 24 hours.
+A newborn needs to feed 8 or more times in 24 hours.
 It’s especially important in the early days to feed your baby “on demand”, or whenever the baby shows signs of hunger, regardless of when baby ate last.
-If your baby is not asking to eat every 2-3 hours, or 8 or more times in 24 hours, it is important to wake the baby to feed him/er, until they have regained their birth weight.
-A feeding session should take approximately 30-45 minutes, and both breasts should be offered during this time.
-It’s important to keep the baby stimulated and actively feeding during those 30-45 minutes.
+If your baby is not asking to eat every 2-3 hours, or 8 or more times in 24 hours, it is important to wake the baby to feed him/her, until they have regained their birth weight.
+A feeding session typically takes approximately 30-45 minutes, and both breasts should be offered during this time.
+It’s important to keep the baby actively feeding during those 30-45 minutes.

 How do I know my baby is getting enough milk?